AlezHibali/Model_Master_TiDB_Hackathon_2023/README.md

 ## Support

-For any questions or issues, please reach out to us on GitHub or email us at support@example.com.
+For any questions or issues, please reach out to us on GitHub or email us at ali.daixin.tian@gmail.com.

 ## Acknowledgements

-We would like to thank Hugging Face, TiDB, and Webflow for their support in this project.
+We would like to thank Hugging Face, TiDB, and Webflow for their amazing functionalities that are used in this project.